 - The call seller wants the option to be exercised

-Below are several important factors to consider, however, before using an in the money covered call strategy.
+You’ve seen when you might want to use an in the money covered call.
+Below are 7 important factors to consider, however, before using an in the money covered call strategy.

-The deeper in the money the strike price is to the market price of the underlying security, the higher the premium from a covered call strategy.
+The deeper in the money the strike price is to the market price of the underlying security, the higher the premium from a covered call strategy is.
 Again, this means that in the money covered call strategies generate higher income than out of the money covered call strategies.

 You’ll want to decide if you prefer that your covered calls get exercised or not.
 While it’s not completely under your control whether a call option gets exercised, the covered call strategy used will definitely affect the probability that positions will get called at option expiration.

 The deeper in the money the call option is, the greater the probability it will get exercised.

 All is not lost if it looks like an option will get exercised when you don’t want it to be; rolling covered calls that you don’t want to be exercised is a common strategy that can work well.

 3. Manage Fewer In the Money Covered Calls